armangrigoryan96/armangrigoryan96/README.md

 This project underscores the importance of choosing the right method for celebrity recognition in text data.
 While keyword-based matching offers a simple solution, Named Entity Recognition provides a more accurate and context-aware approach.
 By analyzing Reddit posts, we gained valuable insights into public interests and popular culture, demonstrating the effectiveness of NER in natural language processing tasks.

 Thank you for exploring this project on celebrity recognition!
 For more details and to access the code, visit my [GitHub repository](https://github.com/yourusername/celebrity-recognition).

+## Future Directions

+While this project demonstrated the efficacy of Named Entity Recognition for celebrity recognition, it's worth noting that using Large Language Models (LLMs) like GPT-4 could further enhance accuracy and context understanding.
+However, implementing LLMs can be costly in terms of computational resources and time, which is a consideration for future work.

 ## Acknowledgments